joaompinto/quickweb/README.md

 ## Features

-A Python Web Application Server based on the production-proved [CherryPy](https://cherrypy.org/) web framework extended with developer friendly features:
+QuickWeb is a Python Web Application Server based on the production-proved [CherryPy](https://cherrypy.org/) Web Framework extended with developer friendly features:

 - Custom static content folders (any folder containing a `.static` file)
 - Automatic path based routing for templates and controllers, e.g.: